Azure/azure-sdk-for-python/sdk/monitor/azure-monitor-opentelemetry-exporter/README.md

 ### Install the package

-Install the Microsoft Opentelemetry exporter for Azure Monitor with [pip][pip]:
+Install the Microsoft OpenTelemetry exporter for Azure Monitor with [pip][pip]:

 ```Bash
 pip install azure-monitor-opentelemetry-exporter --pre